wjd3/librai/apps/ui/README.md

-# Custom AI Chatbot (Qdrant + OpenAI)
+# Custom AI Chatbot (Qdrant + OpenAI + PocketBase)

 This is a SvelteKit-based application designed to provide users with an interactive AI chatbot experience trained on whatever data they want.
 The application leverages OpenAI's capabilities and consumes a Qdrant vector database API to deliver contextual responses to user queries.
+It uses PocketBase for user authentication and conversation storage.

 Pairs with [librai-server](https://github.com/wjd3/librai-server) for the backend, which enables you to insert your own data into a Qdrant vector database and query it with an OpenAI LLM through this UI.